thejinxters/popl-project/paper.md

 Combination and Overriding
 ==========================

-If a function is being
-redeclared with overloading, we need a way to decide which to run and in which order they should do so.
-If a single method is to be used, the method that most accurately matches the calling parameters will be used, such as in **Code block D**.
+If a function is being redeclared with overloading, we need a way to determine which function to run first.
+If a single method is to be used, the method that most accurately matches the calling parameters will run first, such as in **Code block D**.

 #####Code Block D: Example from PEP 3124
 ```python